Looking north into the Chelsea Market Passage, the former site of the Nabisco building, at dawn. Photo by Andrew Frasz

 First-time High Line visitors may wonder: Does this park run into that building?
 Does this park go through that building?
 The High Line does, in fact, run through a handful of buildings.
 For those who expected their walk to be an exclusively outdoor affair, this impromptu inside view can prove surprising.
 But what really makes this arrangement so arresting is not the invasion of these buildings’ interiors, but rather those buildings’ accommodation of the High Line.

 The truth is that most of these buildings were constructed alongside the High Line specifically to integrate with it.
 This design allowed the freight trains that ran goods along the High Line to stop in on the second level of these buildings for easy loading and unloading.
 Originally, many buildings welcomed the High Line inside their loading docks high above the street.
-Today, the High Line runs through only two buildings that were originally built to host trains: the Cudahy Packing Company building and the Nabisco building.
+Today, the High Line runs through only two buildings that were originally built to host trains: the Cudahy Packing Company building and the National Biscuit Company (Nabisco) building.